-In IS we offer a wide range of investment products (including managers, mutual funds and ETFs) that we have selected and approved.
-This Item 8.A describes more generally how we select and terminate Investment Options from these programs.
-If managers have more than one strategy, we may include only some of those strategies in the programs described in this brochure, may carry different strategies in different programs, and assign different statuses to different strategies.
-Please refer to the discussion in Item 4.B for a complete description of the programs.
+This Item 6.A describes more generally how we select and terminate Investment Options from these programs described in this Brochure.
+If managers have more than one strategy, we may include only some of those strategies in the programs described in this Brochure, may carry different strategies in different programs, and assign different statuses to different strategies.
+Please refer to the discussion in Section 4 A. for a complete description of the programs.